 - Do they travel often and extensively?

-- When they travel do they travel independently the same way you will be doing or stay confined to a resort?
+- When they travel do they travel independently through the entire country using local means?

 If you can answer yes to all of these, then fair enough you should listen to what they are saying and take their advice.
 If however: